 They rest in the shade of trees or bushes and often bed down in the open when the weather is cooler.

 The mixed-sex herds or harems have a roughly 3:1 sex ratio; bachelor individuals are also observed.

 The springbok is a medium-sized, slender antelope with long legs.
 Both sexes reach 28 inches at the shoulder with a head-and-body length typically between 47 and 59 inches.
 The weights for both sexes range between 45 and 55 pounds.
 Both sexes have a pair of black, 10 – 15-inch-long horns that curve backward.

-The springbok is characterized by a white face, a dark stripe running from the eyes to the mouth, a light-brown coat marked by a reddish-brown line that runs from the upper foreleg to the buttocks across the flanks, and a white rump flap.
+Springbok has a white face and a dark stripe running from the eyes to the mouth.
+A light-brown coat marked by a reddish-brown line that runs from the upper foreleg to the buttocks across the flanks and a white rump flap.

 Springbok Hunting in South Africa

 Your springbok ram trophy should have an average shoulder height of around 28 inches, weigh about 50 pounds, and have a Horn Length of approximately 12 inches.

 The Safari Club International minimum score for a springbok is 30, white springbok 28, black springbok 30.5, and copper springbok 25.

 The trophy is measured by adding the length of each horn and the circumference of the bases.